WERMA – West-Europe Rail Map Archive

 werma-france

-The Data Model (either WERMA-CARP or INSPIRE) provides lines connectivity, and stations order by line.
+The Data Model (WERMA or INSPIRE) provides lines connectivity, and stations order by line.
 The format is GeoJSON.
-Additional files (JSON by station / lines / country) are designed for joining rail features with information from a variety of sources (a dozen websites collecting pictures, history information).
+Additional files (by station / lines / country) are designed for joining rail features with information from a variety of sources (a dozen websites collecting pictures, history information).

 License: CC BY-SA